-Historically, when accounting for uncertainty in income taxes, we have not incurred any interest or penalties associated with tax matters and no interest or penalties were recognized during the three months and nine months ended September 30, 2014.
+Historically, when accounting for uncertainty in income taxes, we have not incurred any interest or penalties associated with tax matters and no interest or penalties were recognized during the three months ended March 31, 2015.
 However, we have adopted a policy whereby amounts related to penalties associated with tax matters are classified as general and administrative expense when incurred and amounts related to interest associated with tax matters are classified as interest income or interest expense.

 We have incurred net operating losses in certain past years.
 We continue to maintain a valuation allowance for the full amount of the net deferred tax asset balance associated with our net operating losses and credit carryforwards, as sufficient uncertainty exists regarding our ability to realize such tax assets in the future.
-There was \$198,000 and \$155,000 of unrecognized tax benefits related to uncertain tax positions and related valuation allowance as of September 30, 2014 and 2013, respectively.
+There were \$201,000 and \$186,000 of unrecognized tax benefits related to uncertain tax positions and related valuation allowance as of March 31, 2015 and 2014, respectively.

-Tax years that remain open for examination include 2011, 2012 and 2013 in the United States of America.
+Tax years that remain open for examination include 2011, 2012, 2013 and 2014 in the United States of America.
 In addition, tax years from 2000 to 2010 may be subject to examination in the event that we utilize the net operating losses and credit carryforwards from those years in our current or future year tax returns.